-- Passing by value: a copy of the value is passed to the caller.
-If the copy is modified, there is no effect on the callee side. - Passing by reference: an address in memory where the value is stored is passed.
-The caller may modify the value.
+- Passing by value: a copy of the value is passed to the callee.
+If the copy is modified, there is no effect on the caller side. - Passing by reference: an address in memory where the value is stored is passed.
+The callee may modify the value.